Paul was continuing his discussion in Second Corinthians 7:12

-saith the Lord.
 That is what matters.
 What does God want me to say?
-Don’t ever
+Do not ever let anyone tell

-will compromise and your motivation will be to be politically correct, and then
+and you will have a motivation to be politically correct, and then you will

 Paul wrote in second Corinthians